reactjs/react.dev/content/docs/hooks-reference.md

 > Tip
 >
-> We don't recommend adding debug values to every custom hook.
-It's most valuable for custom hooks that are part of shared libraries.
+> We don't recommend adding debug values to every custom Hook.
+It's most valuable for custom Hooks that are part of shared libraries.

 #### Defer formatting debug values

 In some cases formatting a value for display might be an expensive operation.
-It's also unnecessary unless a hook is actually inspected.
+It's also unnecessary unless a Hook is actually inspected.

 For this reason `useDebugValue` accepts a formatting function as an optional second parameter.
-This function is only called if the hooks is inspected.
+This function is only called if the Hooks are inspected.
 It receives the debug value as a parameter and should return a formatted display value.

-For example a custom hook that returned a `Date` value could avoid calling the `toDateString` function unnecessarily by passing the following formatter:
+For example a custom Hook that returned a `Date` value could avoid calling the `toDateString` function unnecessarily by passing the following formatter:

 ```js
 useDebugValue(date, date => date.toDateString());
 ```